-Last Friday, Stockholm Water and Waste went out with the appeal to 1.5 million Stockholmers to save water.
+Last Friday, Stockholm Water and Waste went out with a call to 1.5 million Stockholm residents to save water.
 Stockholm City is urging residents to, among other things, avoid watering, not fill the pool, wash and do dishes sparingly and take short showers.

 The reason is the unusually warm temperature in Mälaren, which affects the waterworks negatively.
 The purification filters are disturbed and make the waterworks now have limited capacity to produce tap water.

-Risk that it runs out from the tap
+Risk that it runs out in the tap

-It's not about water shortage, but a question of capacity.
+It's not about water shortage, but about limited capacity.
 In addition, the period around the school start is a "high consumption period", says Johanna Ansker.

-How far are we from it running out from the taps?
+How far are we from it running out in the taps?

 It's hard to quantify with an exact figure.
 We are further from it now than on Friday since the Stockholmers have heeded us.
 But it could still happen, especially if you live at a high altitude, says Johanna Ansker.